cride9/AISlop/README.md

 # Slop Agent
 ---

+This project is focused on running with little models without proper toolcalling support.
+Since it only uses chat toolcalls based on AI response.

 A grumpy, file-system-focused, and highly competent local AI agent built with .NET 8.
 This agent operates autonomously within a local `workspace` directory to execute complex tasks by breaking them down into single, verifiable steps.

 ## About The Project